To prevent your passwords from being hacked by social engineering, brute force or dictionary attack method, you should notice that:

 6. Do not let your Web browsers( FireFox, Chrome, Safari, Opera, IE ) store your passwords, since all passwords saved in Web browsers can be revealed easily.

 8. Do not send sensitive information online via HTTP or FTP connections, because messages in these connections can be sniffed with very little effort.
-You should use encrypted connections such as HTTPS and SFTP when possible.
+You should use encrypted connections such as HTTPS and SFTP whenever possible.

 9. It's recommended to change your passwords every 10 weeks.